 We’ll explain five reasons why you should consider pursuing the CMA before an MBA and help you decide if the CMA is right for you!

 For students who aspire to land careers in management or fulfill leadership roles, earning your MBA is no doubt a worthwhile investment.
 However, recouping your losses can take years, or even decades, if the initial cost is high.
 Depending on your MBA program, tuition averages around $40,000 to $60,000 per year, with the top 10 business schools charging over $70,000 each year.

 Tuition doesn’t include other essentials, such as books, school supplies, or a computer, which can easily cost a couple grand each year.
 Depending on the location of your program, you may also need to budget for boarding and other living expenses.
 If you are pursuing a full-time program, you also have to consider the opportunity cost of a missing salary.

 In most cases, earning your CMA is significantly more affordable.
 The total cost of applying to the CMA program and taking the CMA exam ranges between $850-$1,325.
-That’s less than 1% of average MBA tuition costs!
+After March, 1, 2022, the total cost will be $945 to $1,475, but that’s still less than 1% of average MBA tuition costs!
 Earning your CMA certification will boost your earnings, allowing you to save up to get your MBA in the future.